Goalence

 The Algorithm: Three Steps

-Step 1: Derive each player's on-pitch window.
 If they started, the window begins at minute 0.
 If they came on as a substitute, the window starts at the substitution minute.
-If they were subbed off or shown a red card, the window ends at that minute.
-If they played until the final whistle, the window extends to 90+ injury time.
+If they were subbed off or shown a red card, it ends at that minute.
+If they played to the final whistle, the window extends to 90 + injury time.

-Step 2: Take every goal in the match from the event log.
-Identify the scoring team (carefully handling own goals — the goal counts for the opposing team's tally).
+Step 2: Pull every goal in the match from the event log.
+Identify the scoring team (for own goals, attribute the goal correctly to the opposing team).

 Step 3: Count goals inside the window.